BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 // Assume this is your context. val context: Context
-// You can inflate the layout in ViewGroup using the following method. val myView = context.layoutInflater.inflate(R.layout.my_layout, root = view)
+// You can inflate the layout in ViewGroup using the following method.
-// You can set the attachToRoot parameter to decide whether to add it to the ViewGroup at the same time. val myView = context.layoutInflater.inflate(R.layout.my_layout, root = view, attachToRoot = true)
+// If root is not null, attachToRoot defaults to true. val myView = context.layoutInflater.inflate(R.layout.my_layout, root = view, attachToRoot = true)
+// You can convert the inflated layout to the specified type without writing an "as". val myView = context.layoutInflater.inflate<LinearLayout>(R.layout.my_layout, root = view)
+// You can use the overloaded function to ensure the
+// inflated layout type is correct, inflate failure or type error will return null. val myView = context.layoutInflater.inflateOrNull<LinearLayout>(R.layout.my_layout, root = view)
 ```

 ### TextView Extension